jefffang123/springboot-mvc-simple/README.md

 springboot-mvc-simple
 =====================

-Spring Boot sample project with minimum configuration for Spring MVC and JSP
+Spring Boot sample project with minimum configuration for Spring MVC and JSP/JSTL